dotbitHQ/dotbithq.github.io/faq.md

 ### Is .bit a domain name or an account?

 .bit is not a domain, it is an account system.
-.bit provides a symbolic naming system ending in `.bit` , with which any type of data can be associated.
-We always need a suffix to recognize some kinds of things, such as file type, email address, domain name, etc. Even if .bit account has a suffix, .bit, making it looks like a TLD, it is not.
+.bit provides a symbolic naming system ending with `.bit` , with which any type of data can be associated.
+We always need a suffix to recognize some kinds of things, such as file type, email address, domain name, etc. Even if the .bit account has a suffix, .bit, making it looks like a TLD, it is not.

 ### Is .bit decentralized?